anjo-hsr/CloudInf/14-PYang/README.md

 3. Repeat if needed

 ## Idea
-This script could be used to automate the configuration over multiple netconf compatible devices.
-The user input could be deployed over multiple sessions which points to multiple devices simultaneously.
+Currently only a simplification of the steps are made.
+With a few changes the user input could be deployed over multiple sessions which points to multiple devices simultaneously.

 ## Inline Documentation
-With the usage of multiple, hopefully good named functions only a few comments were added to the code.
+With the usage of multiple good named functions only a few comments were added to the code.
   [The best comment is a good name for a method or class](https://refactoring.guru/smells/comments).